fuentesjo6/Kickstarter-analysis/README.md

 ## Results

-- The Outcomes based on Launch Date tell us that May has the highest rate of successful campaigns.
+- Two conclusions we can draw from the Outcomes based on launch date are that May has the highest rate of successful campaigns.
 It also tells us that when a campaign for Theater is started it is almost never cancelled meaning that the campaign is hopefull until the end.

 - Outcomes based on goals tells me that if the goal is kept under $20,000 it has higher chance of meeting its goal than if the goal is higher than $20,000.

+- The data is limited to the genre of the subcategories and the area of the country where the campaings have been collected from.
+We can determine with much more certainty if Lousie would be sucessful if the data was narrowed down more.

+- I would have used a stacked bar graph to give an easier view of the comparision between eacn outcome.
+Since we used percentages the stacked bar graph would add up to 100% and allow the differeces to be seen much easier.